golemfactory/golem-docs/docs/Ncreators/javascript/tutorials/quickstart_explained.md

 Let’s see how the task is defined and replace the `taskToRunOnProvider` placeholder we used in the previous step.

 The task is defined as a function that implements the Worker interface.
-This function will get its parameter workContext from the executor.
+This function will get its parameter `workerContext`` from the executor.
 It is an object that let you to run your commands in the scope of one task on one provider.

 ```js
 const taskToRunOnProvider = async (ctx) => // task is defined here;